A Simple Step-by-Step Guide to Investing

 Dollar Cost Averaging vs. Lump Sum Investing

-There are two investing frequencies you can pursue when investing.
-For most investors, dollar cost averaging is the better option because you don’t try to time the market.
-And, you can invest small sums of money instead of large sums.
+There are two investment frequencies you can pursue.
+For most investors, dollar-cost averaging is the better option because it doesn’t require trying to time the market.
+And you can invest small sums instead of large ones.

 When they’re lower, you buy more.
 That keeps you from overreacting to market swings.
 It helps keep your investment momentum going.

-One risk for lump sum investing is the temptation to time the market.
+One risk of lump-sum investing is the temptation to time the market.
 You might wait for a stock or fund price to dip before you invest.
 Most investors can’t predict how the market will perform from one day to the next.

 Before you know it, you never invest.
 Or, you invest at a market peak right before share prices drop sharply.